jhonywalkeer/sonarqcube-with-node/README.md

 ## 💻 Project summary

-This project is just a study regarding the implementation of SonarQcube in a node project linking to a Docker container
+This project is just a study on the implementation of a Node.js project to use the private SonarQube service linked to a Docker container

 ## 🛠 Technologies